Mark Ibn Kunbar: Life

 Mark Ibn Kunbar then appealed to the Muslim sultan, Saladin, saying that he had not gone against the original teachings of the church, and insisting on a fair trial in the Church.
 The Muslim rulers commanded Pope Mark to give him a fair trial, but the Church refused to do so under the authority of the Sultan.
 In 1179, Michael, the metropolitan of Damietta, wrote an official condemnation of Mark Ibn Kunbar for the Coptic Church.
 However, Pope Mark accepted arbitration of a trial by Patriarch Michael I of Antioch, who sided with neither party.
 Potentially afraid of another excommunication in his home church, Mark Ibn Kunbar left the Coptic church and joined the local Melkite sect instead.
 Although Patriarch Michael eventually supported Mark Ibn Kunbar's position of confession to a priest, he excommunicated him for his Chalcedonianism.

 In 1186, Mark Ibn Kunbar met Patriarch Sophronius II of Constantinople, and requested a church in Zefta, but this request was declined.
 Then he went back to the Coptic church, who accepted him once again.
 However, he lost his followers by becoming Coptic again, and he returned once again to the Melkites.
 Once again, he attempted to return to the Coptic faith, but this time he was rejected by Pope Mark.
-On hearing of his relapse to the Monophysite Coptics, Sophronius rebuked him and sent him to the Melkite monastery in Dayr Al-Qusayr, near modern-day El Quseyya, in the Asyut Governorate of Egypt.
+On hearing of his relapse to the Miaphysite Coptics, Sophronius rebuked him and sent him to the Melkite monastery in Dayr Al-Qusayr, near modern-day El Quseyya, in the Asyut Governorate of Egypt.
 Mark Ibn Kunbar spent his last days there and died on 18 February, 1208.